Singh205/Singh205-langgraph-MAT496/Module 1/readme.md

 starting langgraph
 Module 1

 Video 1: This notebook teaches how to build a simple conditional graph using the LangGraph framework.
 It explains how to define a state, create nodes as Python functions, and connect them with both normal and conditional edges.
 The lesson also shows how to compile and visualize the graph structure, helping users understand the basic flow and logic of state-based graphs.

+Video 2: This notebook teaches how to build a simple LangChain chain that connects key components of the framework.
+It guides you through using chat messages as state, chat models as nodes, and tools that can be bound and executed within those nodes.
+Essentially, it shows how to create a structured conversational workflow — a chain — combining model reasoning, message flow, and tool interaction